 NZD 530 (approx. INR 23,330)

 English language requirements

 To gain your New Zealand student visa, you’ll have to provide evidence of proficiency in the English language.
 This usually means passing a secure English language test to be able to prove your communication and correspondence skills.

 The International English Language Testing System (IELTS) is the world’s most popular high-stakes English language proficiency test for study, work and migration, with more than three million tests taken in the past year.
 The IELTS results are recognised by more than 10,000 organisations, including educational institutions, employers, professional associations and governments, in 140 countries around the world.

-You can always come to us for a free counselling session where we can guide you on how to go about the entire visa application process.
+You can always contact us for a free counselling session and we can guide you on how to go about the entire visa application process.

 Updated on July 2, 2020